crazy-logic/PHPQuickUser/README.md

 # PHPQuickUser
-A highly usable tool for adding user login/out to your PHP project
+A highly usable* tool for adding user login/out to your PHP project

+*usability is something that's being worked on....